 Using alcohol and/or drugs (whether illegal or prescription) causes impaired judgment and lowered reaction times.
 This leads to greatly increased risk of causing an accident.
 That puts you in the position of losing your driver’s license, which requires you to carry Missouri SR22 insurance to continue driving legally.

 Missouri DWI Laws, Provisions and Penalties

 A major provision of Missouri DWI laws is Implied Consent.
 This means that all licensed drivers will submit to a DUI test if an officer requests it.
-If you refuse to be tested, your license will automatically be suspended for one year.
+If you refuse to take a breathalyzer test, the state will automatically suspend your license for one year.

 - 0.08% if you’re 21 years or older

 Two sections of Missouri DWI laws come into effect if you’re stopped or arrested for suspicion of DUI/DWI: Criminal Law and Administrative Law.

 - Criminal Law deals with the ticket issued for the offense.
 The court forwards a copy of the conviction to the Missouri Driver License Bureau.
 Here, points are assessed to your driving record based on the conviction, and your license may be suspended or revoked.
 (See Tickets and Points FAQs on the MODOR website.)

 - Administrative Law assigns a separate suspension or revocation based on your blood alcohol content at the time, or if you refused to test.

 See the Missouri Department of Revenue (MODOR) website for more detailed information about driving while intoxicated.

 There are several steps to take for Missouri license reinstatement following a Missouri DWI laws conviction: